EswarEevana/AI_Options_Analyst/README.md

 # AI-Powered System for Techno-Fundamental Analysis of Indian Options

 This document outlines a sophisticated command-line application designed to function as an AI-powered techno-fundamental analyst for the Indian equity and options market.
-The system utilizes a **Retrieval-Augmented Generation (RAG)** architecture, integrated with a live data feed from **Yahoo Finance**, to generate detailed, data-driven options trading strategies for constituents of the **Nifty 50** index.
+The system utilizes a **Retrieval-Augmented Generation (RAG)** architecture, integrated with a live data feed from **Yahoo Finance**, to generate detailed, data-driven options trading strategies for **Nifty 50** stocks  and the **Nifty 50** index.

 ---